1. Introduction

 There are two profiles:

-• Administrator: Rights to create, modify, and delete users.
+• Administrator: An administrator can create, modify, and delete users.

-An administrator does not have the access rights on the risk analysis (but he can give them).
+An administrator does not have access rights to the risk analysis (but he can give them).

 2. User account (see User account)